Free Web Scraping Tools: 10 Options That Actually Work

 Pros:

-- works in many environments
+- available in many languages

 Cons:

-- slower and often flakier than Playwright for scraping
+- can be flakier than Playwright

 Good if:

-7) curl + jq (CLI)
+7. curl + jq

 curl -s "https://api.github.com/repos/vercel/next.js" | jq '.stargazers_count'